 There are situations in which you may need to file a claim for care you receive.
 If you receive emergency or urgent care from a provider outside of the DHMP network, you may be asked to pay the entire bill or a portion of the bill at the time of service.
 You may be required to pay the entire amount to the provider at the time of service.
-DHMP will reimburse you up to the limits noted in the Schedule of Benefits.
-If you are required to pay at the time of service, you will need to complete the DHMP reimbursement form (found online at www.denverhealthmedicalplan.org/member-reimbursement-form-dhha) and mail it in with your receipt/proof of payment, proof of visit (including diagnosis and CPT codes with date of services for all services performed), along with your name, home mailing address and member ID number to the following address:
+DHMP will reimburse you up to the limits noted in the Schedule of Benefits and apply applicable deductibles, copayments and coinsurance.
+If you are required to pay at the time of service, you will need to complete the DHMP reimbursement form (found online at www.denverhealthmedicalplan.org/member-reimbursement-form-dhha) and mail it in with your reimbursement-form-dhha) and mail it in with your receipt/proof of payment, proof of visit (including diagnosis and CPT codes with date of services for all services performed), along with your name, home mailing address and member ID number to the following address: